FANSIC: a Fast ANalog SiPM Integrated Circuit for the readout of large silicon photomultipliers: Frontend design

-An output buffer is employed to drive the fast voltage pulses towards an external ADC through a matched transmission line.
-To provide compatibility with different digitization solutions two version have been included in the prototype chip.
-A single-ended buffer with adjustable DC voltage and a differential buffer; of the eight available pixel channels, four support the differential output and four the single-ended one.
-Both designs use a two stages configuration and include two adjustable AC coupling capacitors used to implement a passive pulse-shaping filtering.
-In fact, the decay associated with the slow-time constant needs to be removed to prevent signals pile-up and to minimize the error on the charge acquisition for the following pulses.
+An output buffer is required to transmit the voltage pulses to an external ADC through a transmission line with a controlled characteristic impedance.
+A single-ended buffer with adjustable DC voltage and a pseudo-differential buffer.
+Of the eight pixel channels present on the ASIC, four support the differential output and four support the single-ended one.
+Both designs use a two-stage configuration and include two adjustable AC-coupling capacitors used to modify the characteristic of the pulse-shaping filtering described earlier.